YUVARAJ3045/YUVARAJ3045/README.md

-- 👋 Hi, I’m @YUVARAJ_3098
+- 👋 Hi, I’m Yuvaraj S
-- 👀 I’m interested in ...DataScience
-- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I am currently doing Software Internship in CirrusLabs I used to work on Python framework Django and flask.
+I used to model Training using python.
+I to do DotNet and angular.

 <!---
 YUVARAJ3045/YUVARAJ3045 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.